dhimanAditya/TacToe-game-c-ncurses/README.md

 - The game consists of two players 'o' and 'x' with a 3×3 matrix.
 - Players have to align ( 'o' or 'x' ) in a straight line (vertically, horizontally or diagonally).
-- The player who done this first, will be the winner.
+- The player who does this first, will be the winner.

 ## Installation